lnjustin/Multi-Place/README.md

   <br>
   Custom avatar images may be bitmap or SVG (see note above regarding dashboard compatibility though).
 Recommend keeping the image pretty trimmed as well.
 There's an option to scale the avatar image in the Tracker Settings, if needed to better position it relative to the other graphics.
   </p>
-<b>Recommended Configuration: Life360 + Vehicle Presence Sensors</b>
+<b>Vehicle Presence Sensor Setup</b>
 <br>
-Multi-Place proves useful in any configuration, but to get the most out of Multi-Place, use the <a href="https://community.hubitat.com/t/release-life360-with-states-track-all-attributes-with-app-and-driver-also-supports-rm4-and-dashboards/18274" target="_blank">Life360 with States app</a> in conjunction with presence sensors for your vehicle(s).
-Multi-Place exploits the circles you define in Life360 for your presence across different places.
-Just name the places the same as in Life360, tell Multi-Place the address for those places, and you're set.
-You could also use any app that tracks your location using GPS and is capable of sending a webhook that Hubitat can use to set a virtual presence sensor.
-The same idea can be used in conjunction with beacons to capture presence in your vehicle.
-For example, here are steps you can use to set up presence sensors for a vehicle:<br><br>
+Here are steps you can use to set up presence sensors for a vehicle:<br>
 1. Purchange a beacon for your car.
 Recommendation: RadBeacon by Radius Networks ($30).
 If your vehicle has a USB port, the RadBeacon USB plugs right into it and works well.<br>
 2. Install an app on your phone capable of detecting beacons and sending webhooks.
 The GeoFency app for iOS works well, for example.<br>
 3. Configure Hubitat with a virtual presence sensor for your vehicle.<br>